Niilop/Introduction_pattern_rec_and_ml/README.md

 Excercises about sorting, liner regression, K-NN classifier, Bayes classifier, Neural network, Q-learning.

-Data on most excercises was CIFAR-10 dataset which consists of 32x32 colour images.
+Data used on most excercises was CIFAR-10 dataset which consists of 32x32 colour images.